 Dr. Boynton utilizes a shorter and lower scar for his tummy tucks than most traditional techniques.
 Patients that have had tummy tucks complain most about the scars on the sides.
-Some techniques involve a “high angled” scar that juts out from a swim suit.
-Dr. Boynton does perform this technique and keeps his low.
-Some patients with massive weight loss (greater than 80 lbs) may require an “extended” tummy tuck or abdominoplasty which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”
+Some techniques involve a “high angled” scar that juts out from a swimsuit.
+Dr. Boynton keeps his low.
+Some patients with massive weight loss (greater than 80 lbs) might require an “extended” tummy tuck, which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”

 What about a mini-tummy tuck?

 Mini tummy tucks are “mini” with their results.
-This technique only removes a small amount of skin, the lower abdomen is plicated leaving the upper abdomen loose which often leaves a noticeable bulge in the upper abdomen.
+This technique only removes a small amount of skin.
+The lower abdomen is plicated, leaving the upper abdomen loose and often creating a noticeable bulge.
 It also pulls the belly button down.
 There are very few “true” candidates for this procedure.
-Most patients that think they need a “mini” actually need a full tummy tuck and are not happy with a mini.
-The recovery is not that much faster and patients are not happy with the overall results.
+Most patients that think they need a “mini” abdominoplasty actually need a full tummy tuck and are not happy with a mini.
+The recovery is not that much faster, and patients are not often happy with the overall results.